GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_GCS_Text_to_BigQuery_Flex.md

 ## Parameters

-### Required Parameters
+### Required parameters

-* **inputFilePattern** (The GCS location of the text you'd like to process): The path to the Cloud Storage text to read.
+* **inputFilePattern** : The path to the Cloud Storage text to read.
 (Example: gs://your-bucket/your-file.txt).
-* **JSONPath** (JSON file with BigQuery Schema description): The Cloud Storage path to the JSON file that defines your BigQuery schema.
+* **JSONPath** : The Cloud Storage path to the JSON file that defines your BigQuery schema.
 (Example: gs://your-bucket/your-schema.json).
-* **outputTable** (Output table to write to): The location of the BigQuery table in which to store your processed data.
+* **outputTable** : The location of the BigQuery table in which to store your processed data.
 If you reuse an existing table, it will be overwritten.
 (Example: your-project:your-dataset.your-table).
-* **javascriptTextTransformGcsPath** (GCS path to javascript fn for transforming output): The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
+* **javascriptTextTransformGcsPath** : The Cloud Storage path pattern for the JavaScript code containing your user-defined functions.
 (Example: gs://your-bucket/your-transforms/*.js).
-* **javascriptTextTransformFunctionName** (UDF Javascript Function Name): The name of the function to call from your JavaScript file.
+* **javascriptTextTransformFunctionName** : The name of the function to call from your JavaScript file.
 Use only letters, digits, and underscores.
 (Example: transform_udf1).
-* **bigQueryLoadingTemporaryDirectory** (Temporary directory for BigQuery loading process): Temporary directory for the BigQuery loading process.
+* **bigQueryLoadingTemporaryDirectory** : Temporary directory for the BigQuery loading process.
 (Example: gs://your-bucket/your-files/temp-dir).

-### Optional Parameters
+### Optional parameters

-* **useStorageWriteApi** (Use BigQuery Storage Write API): If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
+* **useStorageWriteApi** : If enabled (set to true) the pipeline will use Storage Write API when writing the data to BigQuery (see https://cloud.google.com/blog/products/data-analytics/streaming-data-into-bigquery-using-storage-write-api).
 Defaults to: false.
-* **useStorageWriteApiAtLeastOnce** (Use at at-least-once semantics in BigQuery Storage Write API): This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
+* **useStorageWriteApiAtLeastOnce** : This parameter takes effect only if "Use BigQuery Storage Write API" is enabled.
 If enabled the at-least-once semantics will be used for Storage Write API, otherwise exactly-once semantics will be used.
 Defaults to: false.

 ## User-Defined functions (UDFs)